 What is Non-Evidence-Based vs Evidence-Based Addiction Treatment

 In contrast, many centres which still use methodologies such as “12 step treatment”, “tough love” treatment that are based on punitive practices, belief systems or pre-conceived or standardised routines, processes or methodologies that accept no accountability in the treatment process.
-Often 12 step rehab centres photocopy standardised plans that do not directly relate or address to the individual’s personal needs or requirements to recover.
+Often 12 step rehab centres photocopy standardised plans that do not directly relate or address to the individual’s past trauma, personal needs or personal recovery requirements.

 Evidence-backed therapeutic care for addiction revolves around understanding components of personal trauma or the interpersonal issues that are driving the persons’ subconscious habits and behaviours.
 Thus standardised methodologies and photocopy plans are clinically inappropriate with evidence-based therapy as they are reliant on the establishment of a core belief system that may or may NOT coincide with the patients existing core belief system.

 Where Do “12 Step Rehabs” Fail?

 While there are many “success stories” from the “12 step treatment” centres these stories tend to be perpetuated by the estimated 8 to 12% of people that actually find recovery in the 12 step process in isolation.
 The remainder of people do not report on 12 Step or find their way into recovery, do so through combining more evidence-based approaches and philosophies.

 In 12 Step Treatment Centres, one-on-one or personalised therapy is frequently diluted as the costs of providing professional psychotherapeutic support is significantly more than 12 Step meetings (which are essentially free and readily available anywhere in the world.)

 “Professional treatment” in “registered rehab centres” can often be as low as a one or two individual counselling session a week and still not contain multidisciplinary practices required for rapid recovery.

 The inadequacy in the initial treatment timeframe consequently results in ongoing repeat admissions and costing considerably more than effective evidence-based centres like Recovery Direct where the process of evidential treatment is the core focus.
 If Recovery Direct’s patients choose to attend meetings or include 12 Step principals to their recovery process, we absolutely in no way obstruct it, however, it is not seen as a replacement to “personalised therapy” that they are paying for.